 Make the meatloaf up to one day ahead of time.
-Follow the recipe instructions up to forming the meatloaf; don't glaze and bake it.
-Instead, wrap it up or place it in an airtight refrigerator container and store it in the refrigerator for up to one day.
+Follow the recipe instructions up to forming the meatloaf.
+Wrap the meatloaf mixture up or place it in an airtight refrigerator container and store it in the refrigerator for up to one day.

 When you are ready to cook your meatloaf, mix up the glaze, spread it on the meatloaf, and bake it.

 Freeze uncooked meatloaf.
-Mix the and form the meatloaf according the recipe instructions.
-Place the meatloaf on top of a baking sheet and place it in the freezer.
-Once the meatloaf has frozen (about 2 hours) wrap it in a freezer safe wrapper, or a reusable bag like a large stasher bag.
-You can keep it in the freezer for up to six weeks.
+Place the uncooked meatloaf onto a baking sheet and place it in the freezer.
+Once the meatloaf is frozen through, wrap it in freezer-safe wrapping and store it in the freezer for up to 6 months.

 Thaw the uncooked raw meatloaf in the refrigerator overnight.

 Storing and Using Leftovers

-Store leftover cooked turkey meatloaf in the refrigerator for up to three days.
+Store leftover Turkey meatloaf in the refrigerator for up to three days.
 Reheat it in the oven at 350 until it is heated through or you can re-heat it in the microwave.